I Need You (film)

 I Need You (Ich brauche dich) is a 1944 German comedy film directed by Hans Schweikart and starring Marianne Hoppe, Willy Birgel and Paul Dahlke.
+It was shot at the Bavaria Studios in Munich and on location at the city's Central Station.
 The film's sets were designed by the art director Hans Sohnle.

 Synopsis

 A conductor and his actress wife enjoy a stormy relationship due to their clashing working commitments.